-Class instruction for English, History, Science, and Math is held Monday – Thursday between the hours of 8:30 am and 1:12 pm MST if watched live.
+Class instruction for English, History, Science, and Math is held Monday – Thursday between the hours of 8:30 am and 1:15 pm MST if watched live.
 They are available through our secure server at any time for 32 weeks.
 You may take one class or up to four classes.
 Academic classes are on a four-year rotation.
 Please review the “Course Content” section for further course specifics.
 Fridays are reserved for parent-led activities, homework, elective or proctored classes, and field trips.
-Holidays are one week at Thanksgiving, two weeks at Christmas and one week for Spring Break.
+Holidays are one week at Thanksgiving, two weeks at Christmas one week in February for Winter or Disney Break, and one week for Spring Break.
 Many states allow concurrent enrollment where students attend Liahona and then supplement other classes of their choice from their local public school, BYU Independent Study, or other similar programs.

 Every spring all Liahona students, 7th through 11th grade, take the ACT practice test and have access to an ACT instruction course.
 This prepares them to take the official ACT and is one reason our students score significantly higher than their public school counterparts.